thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
-* tokenize cluster topics to make them meaningful
+* fix issue with cluster indexing
 * add a cheatsheet in the usage
-* print the most dissimilar cards as well as the most similar
+* print the most disimilar cards as well as the most similar
 * add tf-idf functionnality to bypass sbert, for some weird users + close the relevant issue after telling the author that it's done
 * implement a correction vector, for example "+radiography" would give a bonus to cards alignes with this word and "-radiography" would do the opposite.
 To help you optimize review sessions.
 * investigate wether lapsed cards have to be counted differently